Assignment 3c: Art/Artifact/Design-Based Approaches (5%)

 Focus first on divergence where you explore many different possible design ideas with your sketching, rather than small iterations on a single idea.
 Try for at least 20 different design ideas.
 Then, you can narrow your thinking to focus in (convergence) and do 2-3 sketches on one or more core ideas.

-3. You will then work within a small group to share your ideas with each other and choose one specific artifact to design.
+3. You will then work within a small group of 3-4 people to share your ideas with each other and choose one specific artifact to design.
 As a group, you will then create a video prototype of the design.
 This means you will create a short video (less than 3 minutes) that showcases the design in some way.
 Think about presenting a scenario around the artifact.

 You need to submit paper copies of your divergent and convergent sketches and then the final video prototype.
 Email the URL to the video so it can be downloaded and played back.